 Our favorite perk, though, has to be the interest you earn.

-Interest-bearing accounts are still relatively rare in the business banking world (probably because they weren’t even legal until a few years ago).
-But even among the interest-bearing accounts out there, BlueVine has the best.
+Interest-bearing checking accounts are still relatively rare in the business banking world (probably because they weren’t even legal until a few years ago).
+But even among the interest-bearing business accounts out there, BlueVine has the best.

 In other words, BlueVine offers one of the best free business checking accounts and one of the best interest-bearing checking accounts.
 See why it’s our favorite source for business checking?

 While we do like BlueVine, it’s worth seeing how it compares to your other business banking options.
 In the table below, we show you how BlueVine stacks up against popular traditional and online business banks.

 Data as of 11/22/21.
 Offers and availability may vary by location and are subject to change.